Does Native Village Of Eyak sponsor H-1B workers?

 Summary

-The Native Village Of Eyak has submitted one Labor Condition Application (LCA) for a Fisheries Biologist position in Cordova, AK, during FY2026 Q2.
-The median salary for this role is reported at $36.58 per year.
-Currently, the LCA is certified, indicating compliance with wage and working conditions but does not guarantee USCIS H-1B petition approval.
-There are no PERM applications filed, which is relevant for green card processes.
-Employers should be aware that LCA certification does not equate to immigration approval, and this summary does not constitute legal advice.
+The Native Village Of Eyak has filed one Labor Condition Application (LCA) for a Fisheries Biologist position in Cordova, AK, during FY2026 Q2.
+The median salary for this role is reported at $36.58 per hour.
+It is important to note that while the LCA has been certified, this does not guarantee approval for an H-1B petition by USCIS.
+Additionally, there are no PERM applications filed, which are necessary for green card processes.
+Always consider these caveats when evaluating employment-based immigration options.

 Sources